flukejones/room4doom/README.md

 I originally started by following along with [https://github.com/amroibrahim/DIYDoom](https://github.com/amroibrahim/DIYDoom)

+Take a look at how [I progressed through](https://ljones.dev/blog/room4doom-20220529/)

 Be warned that because the initial code is transliterated as much as possible from the Doom C except where that causes issues, many things may not be optimal or idiomatic rust.
 There will be things like dodgy casts, unrequired `as` casts, unused fields or args, lots of `unsafe` blocks etc. The main thing